ad-si/awesome-lego/README.md

 - [Brickfact] - LEGO database with price charts.
 - [brickset] - Your LEGO set guide.
 - [Rebrickable] - Combine your LEGO sets to create other sets.
-- [brickimedia] - An open project to create the largest LEGO fan network.
-	- [brickipedia] -  A collaboratively written free online LEGO encyclopedia.
+- [brickipedia] - A collaboratively written free online LEGO wiki.
-	- [brickimedia customs] - Content made by its own contributors.
+	- [Customs] - Content made by its own contributors.
-	- [LEGO Stories] - Wiki devoted to housing LEGO fanfiction.
+	- [Stories] - LEGO fan-fiction.
-	- [LEGO Ideas] - Wiki for collecting LEGO ideas.
+	- [Ideas] - Collection of LEGO ideas.
 - [lugnet] - International LEGO Users Group Network and global community of LEGO enthusiasts.
 - [peeron] - Partial listing of the parts in official LEGO sets.